anindameister/absoluteBasics/readme.md

 ![bad output](https://github.com/anindameister/absoluteBasics/blob/master/snaps/6.PNG)

-# WAP to find the armstrong number by introducing userInput
+# WAP to check whether the number is Armstrong number or not...
+Take user input for numbers